.

 Commercial and Economic Brief : India-Liberia

-India-Liberia relations have been warm and friendly.
+India and Liberia share long-standing friendly relations.
 Liberia has supported India’s candidature at the various United Nations (UN) fora.
 The Government of India (GOI) opened a resident Mission in capital Monrovia in May, 2021.
-The first resident Ambassador arrived in Monrovia in August, 2021 and presented Letter of Credence to the President of Liberia, Mr. George MannehWeah on 26th November, 2021.
 Opening of the new resident Mission has generated a lot of goodwill and scope for strengthening the already existing friendly relations.
 Prior to the opening of the Mission, Ambassador of India to Ivory Coast was concurrently accredited to Liberia with residence in Abidjan.
 Liberia does not have a resident Mission in New Delhi.

 Trade between the two countries has been going on for the last many decades when a sizeable Indian business community moved to Liberia.
 Over the years the Indian exports have out-scaled the imports from Liberia.

-President Sirleaf paid a successful visit to India in September 2013 when the following four Agreements/Memorandum of Understandings (MOUs) were signed:
+President Ellen Johnson Sirleaf paid a successful State visit to India in September 2013 when the following four Agreements/Memorandum of Understandings (MOUs) were signed:

 i) Agreement on Establishment of Joint Commission between India and Liberia.